 Overshadowed Status: While this isn't a flaw of the film itself, a persistent issue in its legacy is that it was released in the same legendary year as Akira Kurosawa's Seven Samurai, Kenji Mizoguchi's Ugetsu, and Yasujirō Ozu's Tokyo Story.
 In a year defined by unparalleled masterpieces, Nigorie, despite winning many top domestic awards, is often remembered as being "not Ugetsu or Tokyo Story," leading to its being comparatively less known internationally.

 In summary, the film's strength lies in its moral clarity, potent drama, and excellent craft, while its few perceived weaknesses stem from the inherent challenges of the anthology format.
-Full Film (English subtitles)
+English subtitles

 Comments